Fakemon Generator

 About Fakemon Generator

-Design your own Pokémon with our Fakemon Generator — the most comprehensive tool for creating fan-made creatures.
+Design your own Pokémon with our Fakemon Generator.
 Each Fakemon receives a procedurally generated name built from type-specific syllable pools (150+ name combinations), single or dual typing from all 18 official Pokémon types, and a complete stat profile with HP, Attack, Defense, Sp.
 Atk, Sp.
 Def, and Speed.
-Choose from three power tiers — Basic (280-380 BST), Standard (400-560 BST), or Legendary (580-720 BST) — to control your Fakemon's competitive viability.
-Every creation comes with 3-4 typed moves including power, accuracy, and category (Physical/Special/Status), a unique ability with gameplay description, height and weight, a Pokédex-style lore entry generated from dynamic templates, and even a full 3-stage evolution chain.
-Save your favorites, browse your creation history, and copy complete stat blocks to share with other Fakemon artists.
+Choose from three power tiers — Basic (280-380 BST), Standard (400-560 BST), or Legendary (580-720 BST).
+Every creation comes with 3-4 typed moves, a unique ability, height and weight, a Pokédex-style lore entry, and a full 3-stage evolution chain.
+Save your favorites and copy complete stat blocks to share.

 Fakemon Generator Features